 Cristina De Miranda has been crafting and creating since her early years watching Art Attack.
-A tactile world of colour, pattern and design opened up before her when a colleague introduced her to quilting just over a year ago.
+A tactile world of colour, pattern and design opened up before her when a colleague introduced her to quilting in 2018.
 She quickly dusted off her Singer Fashion Mate sewing machine, exchanged her scissors for a rotary cutter, and replaced construction paper and cardboard with a plethora of designer fabrics.
 Today, she is totally and irreversibly immersed in a whimsical world called Ships & Violins.

 The name Ships & Violins was inspired by a Pablo Neruda poem called "How much happens in a day" which celebrates the transient nature of life.
 Cristina chose the two words for their sense of play.
 They evoked the sensory - the sounds of the open sea and the plucking of taut strings.
 Both ships and violins require exceptional craftsmanship to be successful in their purpose - a reminder to bring the same care and attention to her own craft every day.

 Cristina is proud to serve on the Board of the Toronto Modern Quilt Guild.